gazebosim/gz-sim/tutorials/spacecraft_thrusters.md

 ## 2D Spacecraft Simulator - Ground Space Robotics testbed

-An example of a spacecraft with thrusters is implemented in `examples/worlds/spacecraft.sdf`.
+An example of a spacecraft with thrusters is implemented available in [DART](https://app.gazebosim.org/proque/fuel/models/dart).
 To run the example, run the following command:
 ```bash
 cd examples/worlds/spacecraft.sdf
 gz sim spacecraft.sdf